PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/scan_get.md

-Retrieves the global settings for image, host, container, and registry scanning.
+Returns the global settings for image, host, container, and registry scanning.

-Example curl command:
+## cURL Request

+Refer to the following example cURL request:

 ```bash
 $ curl -k \